Eastern Front (World War II): German ideology

+Psychologically, the German surge to the east in 1941 marked a high point in some Germans' feeling of - an intoxication with the idea of colonising the East.

 After Germany's initial success at the Battle of Kiev in 1941, Hitler saw the Soviet Union as militarily weak and ripe for immediate conquest.
 In a speech at the Berlin Sportpalast on 3 October, he announced, "We have only to kick in the door and the whole rotten structure will come crashing down."
-Thus, Germany expected another short Blitzkrieg and made no serious preparations for prolonged warfare.
+Thus the German authorities expected another short Blitzkrieg and made no serious preparations for prolonged warfare.
 However, following the decisive Soviet victory at the Battle of Stalingrad in 1943 and the resulting dire German military situation, Nazi propaganda began to portray the war as a German defence of Western civilisation against destruction by the vast "Bolshevik hordes" that were pouring into Europe.